Manta ray: Aquariums

-There are currently four mantas spending time at the Georgia Aquarium.
+There are currently three mantas spending time at the Georgia Aquarium.
 One notable individual is "Nandi", a manta ray which was accidentally caught in shark nets off Durban, South Africa, in 2007.
 Rehabilitated and outgrowing her aquarium at uShaka Marine World, Nandi was moved to the larger Georgia Aquarium in August 2008, where she resides in its 23,848 m3 (6,300,000 US gal) "Ocean Voyager" exhibit.
 A second manta ray, "Tallulah", joined that aquarium's collection in September 2009 and a third was added in 2010.

 The Atlantis resort on Paradise Island, Bahamas, hosted a manta named "Zeus" that was used as a research subject for three years until it was released in 2008.

 Tourism

 Manta ray tourism is estimated to generate over US$73 million per year and brings US$140 million per year to local economies.
-The majority of global revenues come from ten countries: Japan, Indonesia, the Maldives, Mozambique, Thailand, Australia, Mexico, United States, Federated States of Micronesia and Palau.
+The majority of global revenues come from ten countries: Japan, Indonesia, the Maldives, Mozambique, Thailand, Australia, Mexico, United States, the Federated States of Micronesia and Palau.
 Divers may get a chance to watch mantas visiting cleaning stations and night dives enable viewers to see mantas feeding on plankton attracted by the lights.

 Ray tourism benefits locals and visitors by raising awareness of natural resource management and educating them about the animals.
 It can also provide funds for research and conservation.
-Constant unregulated interactions with tourists can negatively affect the fish by disrupting ecological relationships and increasing disease transmission.
+Constant unregulated interactions with tourists can negatively affect them by disrupting ecological relationships and increasing disease transmission.

-In 2014, Indonesia banned fishing and export targeting the species, as manta ray tourism is more economically beneficial than allowing the fish to be killed.
-A dead manta is worth $40 to $500, while the economic impact of tourism at a popular dive site can be $1 million per manta over its life.
-Indonesia has 5.8 million km2 (2.2 million mi2) of ocean, and this is now the world's largest sanctuary for manta rays.
+In 2014, Indonesia banned fishing and export targeting mantas, as manta ray tourism is more economically beneficial than allowing them to be killed.
+A dead manta is worth $40 to $500, while the economic impact of tourism at a popular dive site can be $1 million per manta over its life, the most famous spot for Manta Ray spotting being Manta Point located on the Lesser Sundanese island of Labuan Bajo.
+Indonesia has 5.8 e6km2 of ocean, and this is now the world's largest sanctuary for manta rays.